oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

     - Go to SQL Worksheet and copy the URL prefix from your browser:
         ![copy URL](images/copy-url.png)

-1. In a new browser window, go to the **GenAI Projects** app using the URL above and log in as the same MOVIESTREAM user
+1. In a new browser window, go to the **GenAI Projects** app using the URL above and log in as the same MOVIESTREAM user.

 2. After logging in, you will see the list of GenAI projects.
 These projects came from the `GENAI_PROJECT` table.
     ![GenAI projects](images/apex-create-ai-prompt.png)